afeld/python-public-policy/assignments.md

 - To open an Assignment in {{coding_env_name}}, click the launch button (🚀) at the top of the Assignment page of this site.
    - You can also do this for lecture notebooks.
 {% if id == 'columbia' -%}
+   - Save a copy to your Google Drive.
+   - Make sure you're using your Columbia Google account.
+[How to switch.](https://support.google.com/accounts/answer/1721977)
 - [{{coding_env_name}} walkthrough](https://columbiauniversity.zoom.us/rec/play/TfO3SbhRcAOSYoOc-HD7M_4d8cMQoAJCrcyJMIuUxfX1k7oX-txkCejsFLKxzrDn17aHDrlmWZumgS43.-J8dPQthf7yG1Iqx)
 {% endif -%}
 - [Due dates](syllabus.html#schedule)